 The transitions are added to the unused end of the clip and transfer to the beginning of your next clip to ensure a smooth transaction from one clip to the other.

 A great tip is if you use the lasso tool you can lasso multiple edits by holding Command on Mac or Control on Windows.
-This will allow you to apply the default transition to every selected edit in your timeline.

 How to add transitions in Premiere Pro